projectcapsule/capsule/docs/proxy/overview.md

 # Capsule Proxy

-Capsule Proxy is an add-on for the Capsule Operator.
+Capsule Proxy is an add-on for [Capsule](https://github.com/clastix/capsule), the operator providing multi-tenancy in Kubernetes.

 ## The problem

-Kubernetes RBAC lacks the ability to list only the owned cluster-scoped resources since there are no ACL-filtered APIs.
+Kubernetes RBAC cannot list only the owned cluster-scoped resources since there are no ACL-filtered APIs.
 For example:

 ```
 $ kubectl get namespaces